VershaR1791/Stock-Analysis/README.md

 ![2018_Results](https://user-images.githubusercontent.com/84694664/125178603-b7444680-e1b4-11eb-99af-54b6bf9ed523.png)

-Overall **'ENPH'** performed well in both the years and Steve should recommend his parents to invest in their stocks.
+Overall **'ENPH'** performed well in both the years and Steve should recommend his parents to invest in ENPH's stocks.
 In order to diversify his parents funds he can also ask his parents to invest in low risk stocks which overall have a positive return such as *'DQ', 'SEDG', 'FSLR'* and *'RUN'*.

 ### Advantages or disadvantages of refactoring code
 - The most obvious advantage of refactoring code is that it makes it more efficient by making the code run faster and use less memory.
 It also improves the logic of the code.